An Overview of Soybean Seedling Diseases

 Figure 4.
 Seedlings affected by Phytophthora root rot appear scattered in a field, and symptoms resemble other seedling blight diseases.

-Pythium Seedling Blight (Pythium spp.)
+Pythium Seedling Blight (Globisporangium spp. - formerly Phythium spp.)

-Pythium seedling blight symptoms include rotten, mushy seeds or seedlings with poorly developed roots.
+Globisporangium (formerly Pythium), a group of oomycetes, includes multiple species that can cause soybean seedling blight and seed rot.
+These soilborne pathogens cause symptoms similar to those caused by species of Phytophthora.
+Typical symptoms include rotten, mushy seed or seedlings with poorly developed roots.
 Water-soaked lesions may be present on the hypocotyl or cotyledons (Figure 5).

 Figure 5.
 Pythium seedling blight may kill seedlings prematurely.